YeongRoYun/2022-1-Curriculum/network/socket/background.md

         - SOCK_DGRAM: datagrams (connectionless, unreliable messages of a fixed (typically small) maximum length)
         - SOCK_RAW: Access to internal network protocols and interfaces

-      - protocol: protocols in domain
+      - (ip) protocol: protocols in domain
         - specifies a particular protocol to be used with the socket
         - 0 is automatic
         - AF_INET